willwh/drupal.local/Readme.md

 ```
 drush dl drupal-8 --drupal-project-rename=docroot
 ```

+If you don't have Drush installed, you can simply unpack an archive of the Drupal 8 source to `drupal.local/docroot`

 This should give you a directory structure like so, where [] denotes a directory: